Swvl: History

 The stock dropped by 96% since IPO in less than one year.
 The company has already gone through two rounds of layoffs in 2022, once in May and another one in November.
 Company has lost its unicorn status within a short span of achieving it.

 On November 18, SWVL completely shut down all operations in Pakistan.

 Leadership

 Swvl was founded by Mostafa Kandil, Mahmoud Nouh and Ahmed Sabbah in 2017.
 Nouh and Sabbah left the company in 2019 and 2021, respectively.

 CEO Mostafa Kandil previously worked for Rocket Internet, where he launched car sales platform Carmudi in the Philippines.
 He then worked for ride-sharing company Careem, which is now a subsidiary of Uber.
-Born in Cairo, Kandil earned a bachelor’s degree in Petroleum and Energy Engineering from American University.

 CFO Youssef Salem previously served as an Executive Director at Moelis & Company and an Associate at QInvest.
-He is also an Adjunct Professor of Practice at the American University in Cairo.
+He is also an adjunct professor of practice at the American University in Cairo.
 He is attributed for taking the company towards IPO.
-He is considered among the pioneers of finance world globally which is evident in his work with the organization so far.